-The "Big 5" is the nickname for the major trade book publishing companies in the United States.
-Getting published by one of the Big 5 book publishers is the goal of many authors, as being published by a major publishing house is perceived to have some advantages over smaller presses or self- publishing.
+The "Big 5" is a nickname for the major trade book publishing companies in the United States.
+Getting published by one of the Big 5 book publishers is the goal of many authors, as being published by a major publishing house is perceived to have some advantages over smaller presses or self-publishing, as well as offering higher quality and status.

 Formerly known as "The Big 6" (until Random House and Penguin officially merged in June 2013), all of the Big 5 book publishers have their main U.S. headquarters in the hub of book publishing, New York City.